Ferdinand Garcia marked his tenth year living with HIV by surmounting the Peruvian Andes on Out Adventures’ 2013 The Inca Trail and Machu Picchu tour.

 Are there any other anecdotes you wanted to share?

-Visiting the HIV positive orphanage in Yangon, Myanmar was amazing.
-105 kids who were all positive, orphaned because their parents had died of HIV.
+Visiting the HIV-positive orphanage in Yangon, Myanmar, was amazing.
+105 kids who were all positive were orphaned because their parents had died of HIV.
 I had the opportunity to speak with 15 kids.
-I told them I was HIV positive and to not let their situation determine their future.
-Just because they are HIV, doesn’t mean they can’t do whatever they want when they get older.
+I told them I was HIV positive and not to let their situation determine their future.
+Just because they are HIV positive, doesn’t mean they can’t do whatever they want when they get older.

 A Q&A with an HIV+ traveller who refused to be held back by the virus and completed the Inca Trail in Peru with Out Adventures.
 Read More